actiontray/web-actions-api/README.md

 This is an RFC, so if you have some ideas or thoughts regarding it, please submit an issue in this repository.

+The working example of Learn API you can find in [the exemplary Next.js project](https://github.com/orzechdev/learn-api-example).

 ## Table of content

 - [Specification](#specification)